Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: Crumpling of Mylar Sheets

 Clearly, not every acoustic emissions is an event in the sense of RD.
 Rather, isolated sequences of causally related emissions can be grouped into avalanches, which \emph{collectively} represent irreversible record events.
 Often, these spurious events, internal to each avalanche, can be ignored, since their inter-event times are so small such that $\Delta t_{i}/t_{i}\approx0$, merely contributing to a peak near $\Delta\ln t_{i}=0$, as can be seen also in Fig.\ref{fig:logPoissonCrumble}.
 However, this overcount can at times skew the statistics because it affects the norm of the log-Poisson PDF or it leads to log-corrections to the event-rate, see Fig. \ref{fig:Decay}.
 Thus, we introduce some time window $\delta t\propto t$, which is proportional but small relative to $t$ after an initial event initiated at time $t$, to suppress immediately subsequent events that we deem as causally related.
-The specific width of this window (as long as $\delta t/t$ is small enough to separate most actual avalanches) has no effect on long-time behavior (see Fig. \ref{fig:clustersize}).
-In Fig. \ref{fig:Decay}, we find that such a window is useful for the experimental data to discover the true RD by removing a logarithmic overcount of events, while in the simulations there is hardly any measurable effect comparable to those experimental ``aftershocks''.
+The actual width of this window is due to unknown microscopic details of the avalanche process.
+However, as long as we chose $\delta t/t$ sufficiently large to eliminate the distortions from the $1/t$-scaling, but small enough to resolve most avalanches and obtain enough statistics, the specific choice has no effect on the long-time behavior (see Fig. \ref{fig:clustersize}).
+In Fig. \ref{fig:Decay}, we find that such a window is useful for the experimental data to discover the true RD by removing a logarithmic overcount of events, while in the simulations there is hardly any measurable effect comparable in size to those experimental ``aftershocks''.
 (These aftershocks are reminiscent of Omori's law for earthquakes, whose rate also decays hyperbolically in $t$ \cite{Helmstetter02}.)
-Ref.~\citep{Korchinski24} attempts to relate the internal dynamics of these avalanches to the aging phenomenology.
-In RD, these avalanches are just coarse-grained into instantaneous events, as it is sufficient for logarithmic aging that such a sequence of ever larger events exists, irrespective of their internal dynamics.